 - The intoxication was the direct cause of the car crash and therefore, the plaintiff’s injuries.

-Compensation for Damages After a Chicago Drunk Driving Accident
+Damages for a Chicago Drunk Driving Accident

 Examples of damages that could result in compensation include but aren’t limited to:

-- future medical expenses
+- Past and future medical bills

-- rehabilitation costs
+- Past and future rehabilitation costs

-- lost income or wages
+- Lost wages

-- pain and suffering
+- Physical pain and suffering

-- emotional distress
+- Emotional distress

-- reduced quality of life
+- Reduced quality of life

-- scarring and disfigurement
+- Permanent scarring and disfigurement